hugoretail/Graffiti-Nerd/README.md

 # Graffiti Nerd

-A simple graffiti drawing app built with React, Vite, and Tailwind CSS.
-The goal is to create a fun spray-paint simulation you can run as a static site (e.g., GitHub Pages).
+This is the original version of the graffiti drawing app, built with React, Vite, and Tailwind CSS.
+It features a simple spray-paint simulation and PNG export, designed for static hosting (e.g., GitHub Pages).

+## Project Migration

+Graffiti Nerd is now archived as a legacy project.
+All new development, including advanced and realistic spray effects, will continue in the new repository:

+**Graffiti Trainer** — a next-generation graffiti app with realistic spray, drips, cap types, and more, using modern graphics libraries.

+See `docs/migration.md` for details.

-## Features
+## Features (Legacy)

 - Spray paint effect (customizable)
 - Simple canvas drawing
 - PNG export
-- Keyboard shortcuts (coming soon)

 ## Quick Start